-Boating Skills and Seamanship, 6-9 p.m., BP Energy Center, 900 E. Benson This course is designed to teach the basic skills needed to safely handle and operate a boat.
-Topics include Trailering, Navigation, Lines and Knots, Weather, Emergencies, Rules of the Road and Communications.
+Boating Skills and Seamanship, 6-9 p.m.
+Thursdays through April 17, BP Energy Center, 900 E. Benson Blvd.
+This course is designed to teach the basic skills needed to safely handle and operate a boat.
+Topics include trailering, navigation, lines and knots, weather, emergencies, rules of the road and communications.
 It is presented by the Whittier Flotilla of the U.S. Coast Guard Auxiliary. $50.
-Call 240-3370 or 952-1240 to register.
+Call to register.
+(240-3370, 952-1240)

-Alaska Outdoors Weekly Hiking, 6:30 p.m., Airport Park, Northern Lights.
+Alaska Outdoors Weekly Hiking, 6:30 p.m., Bicentennial Park: Smoke Jumper Trailhead, BLM Road.
 Monday outings are for beginners and families.
 Meeting location changes every week. $1 for nonmembers.
 (770-0440, www.alaska-outdoors.org)

-Alaska Huts Association -- Hats for Huts, 7 p.m., Loussac Library, 2600 Denali St. Help the Alaska Huts Association create an accessible backcountry hut-to-hut system for public use by donating your handmade hat for the hat sale and silent auction fundraising party on April 18.
+Alaska Huts Association -- Hats for Huts, 7 p.m., Loussac Library, 2600 Denali St. Can you make a great hat?
+Help the Alaska Huts Association create an accessible backcountry hut-to-hut system for public use by donating your handmade hat for their hat sale and silent auction fundraising party on April 18.
 Contact Carol at 345-7533 if you are interested in donating your handmade hat.
-Prizes for the award winning hats. (www.alaskahuts.org/manitoba/reservations.html)
+Prizes for the award-winning hats.
+(345-7533, www.alaskahuts.org)